breno93/breno93/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 31 years old, currently living in Brazil.
-I have fluency in English and have experience with SQL, Python, Js, React, Typescript and C#.
+I have fluency in English and have experience with SQL, Python, Js, React, Typescriptn NodeJs and C#.

   - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>